SylviaWutche/Atliq-Stores-Supply-Chain-Analysis/README.md

 Sales orders followed a pattern from March to August.This repeating pattern could be due to factors like seasons or what customers prefer.

-### Efficiency Assesment
+### Goal Achievement
 ![](Target.png)

-This analysis indicates overall performance shortfalls in meeting goals.
+This analysis indicates an overallperformance shortfalls in meeting goals.
 Ontime delivery fell below the 86% target at 71.1%, infull fulfillment was at 66% instead of 77%, and combined ontime and infull lagged at 48% against the 66% target.

 ### Customer Classification